 Turkey truly is a country with so many fascinating sites.
 No matter where you go, you are bound to walk away discovering a piece of the world that leaves you speechless.
-One of the most jaw dropping places that I visited was the region of Cappadocia, Turkey.
+One of the most jaw-dropping places that I visited was the region of Cappadocia, Turkey.

 Located in Central Anatolia, Cappadocia is a fairytale-like place that exudes magic and wonder.
 It is a geological oddity with an abundance of history.
-A photographers Mecca, I promise you that this destination will not disappoint.
+A photographer Mecca, I promise you that this destination will not disappoint.

 Origins of Cappadocia